What to do if you have symptoms of COVID-19

 If you experience any symptoms of COVID-19, it’s important to self-isolate to avoid spreading the virus.

 Fact checked by experts and reviewed by young people.

 Being able to recognise the symptoms of COVID-19 is important in helping to reduce the spread of the virus.
-If you experience any symptoms, you will need to self-isolate and arrange to take a test.
+If you experience any symptoms, you will need to self-isolate until 48 hours after your symptoms end.

 The symptoms of COVID-19 can vary from person to person, but there are some symptoms that are more common than others.
 You may not experience all of these symptoms, or your symptoms might be very mild.

 - What should I do if I have symptoms of COVID-19?